smittal14/DSA/README.md

 # LeetCodeQuestions
-This repository consists solutions and approaches used in solving questions on https://leetcode.com/
+This repository consists solutions and approaches used in solving questions related to data structures and algorithms